RPGPG/mess-cli/README.md

 ./mess-cli.py -r or --register - create new account on server
 ```

-Client is by default set to connect to http://localhost:8000 - it can be changed by setting address in srv variable
+Client is by default set to connect to http://localhost:8000 - it can be changed by setting address in srv variable in mess-cli.py